-A 5th-grade unit for this book about Ben Franklin by Robert Lawson.
+A unit for grades 3-5 using this book about Ben Franklin by Robert Lawson.

-An elaborate "enrichment guide" this book by Barbara Robinson.
+An elaborate "enrichment guide"for this book by Barbara Robinson.

 An elementary-grade activity.
 See also Learning Activities for The Boxcar Children Book #1 and Boxcar Children for several vocabulary worksheets and comprehension pages.

 A 5th-grade lesson plan integrating language arts and the social studies using this book by Yoshiko Uchida.
 Scroll past the end of this lesson for other lesson plans related to Japanese-American internment during WW II.
 Click here for another 5th-grade lesson plan using this book to connect children's literature and the visual arts.

 A unit titled Afghanistan and The Breadwinner using this book by Deborah Ellis

 Bridge to Terabithia